- Risk Factors

-- Intertrigo is a dermatitis that only affects skin folds.
+- Intertrigo is a rash (dermatitis) that affects skin folds.

-- Intertrigo is caused when skin is irritated by friction, which is enhanced by moisture and heat.
+- Intertrigo is caused when frictional forces, enhanced by heat and moisture, produce skin irritation.

 - Risk factors for intertrigo include obesity, heat, and humidity.

 - Intertrigo patients complain of redness, burning, and itching in the skin folds, most commonly in the groin, under the breast, and in the armpits.

 - Occasionally, long-standing intertriginous dermatitis may produce a musty smell.

 - Intertrigo is diagnosed by visual inspection after eliminating infectious causes.

 - Treatment involves the reduction of frictional forces, humidity, and heat in the skin folds.

 - Intertriginous dermatitis can be infected by bacteria and fungi.
 Eruptions in the skin folds can occur in a number of other dermatological conditions aside from intertrigo.

 - Intertrigo can be prevented by losing weight and applying lubricating topical preparations prior to athletic endeavors.